-The timestamp of the received frame (probe response/beacon, or short probe response/short beacon) from the found BSS.
-When a short probe response or a short beacon is received, the timestamp is the 4 least significant octets of the TSF timer value of the transmitting STA.
+The timestamp of the received frame (probe response/beacon, or short probe response/S1G beacon) from the found BSS.
+When a short probe response or an S1G beacon is received, the timestamp is the 4 least significant octets of the TSF timer value of the transmitting STA.

 Instructions to TGah Editor: Change the sentence below in P13L21 as follows:

 The values from the Relay Discovery element.
-The parameter is optionally present if dot11RelaySupport is true and a Relay Discovery element was present in the (short) Probe Response or (short) Beacon frame from which the BSSDescription was determined, and not present otherwise.
+The parameter is optionally present if dot11RelaySupport is true and a Relay Discovery element was present in the (short) Probe Response or S1G Beacon frame from which the BSSDescription was determined, and not present otherwise.
 More description is provided in 9.48.5 (Relay discovery procedure).

 Instructions to TGah Editor: Change the sentence below in P14L23 as follows:

-The values from the TSF Timer Accuracy element if such an element was present in the (short) Probe Response or (short) Beacon frame, else null.
+The values from the TSF Timer Accuracy element if such an element was present in the (short) Probe Response or S1G Beacon frame, else null.
 The parameter is optionally present only if dot11TSFTimerAccuracyImpemented is true.

 Instructions to TGah Editor: Change the sentence below in P14L39 as follows:

-The Relay element is present in the (Short) Beacon only if dot11RelayAPOperation is true.
+The Relay element is present in the S1G Beacon only if dot11RelayAPOperation is true.
 The Relay element is present in the Probe Request if dot11RelaySTACapable is true.
 The Relay element is optionally presents in (short) Probe Response if dot11RelaySupport is true.
 More description is provided in 9.48 (Relay operation).

 Instructions to TGah Editor: Change the instruction below in P37L60 as follows:

-Change the following Table 8-2 by adding a row for Short Beacon, and Resource Allocation frames and modify the last value of Subtype for Reserved as follows.
+Change the following Table 8-2 by adding a row for S1G Beacon, and Resource Allocation frames and modify the last value of Subtype for Reserved as follows.
 The changes are based on 802.11 REVmc D1.1 and 802.11ac D5.0:

 Instructions to TGah Editor: Replace “Short Beacon” with “S1G Beacon” in Table 8-2 (in P38L10).